 From 2000 to 2015, we worked with three NGOs in the British American Tobacco Biodiversity Partnership: Fauna & Flora International, the Tropical Biology Association and Earthwatch Institute.

 The Partnership focused on some of the challenging issues surrounding the conservation and management of biodiversity within agricultural landscapes and the ecosystems on which we depend.

 We’re very proud of this 15-year collaboration and what we collectively achieved.
 Although the Partnership has concluded, our commitment to biodiversity remains a priority and forms an important part of a new, broader programme that focuses on how we support farmers and their livelihoods.

-Our biodiversity risk and opportunity assessment tool was developed by the Biodiversity Partnership to help our companies identify, assess and address risks arising from their impacts and dependencies on biodiversity and ecosystems in and around their leaf-growing operations.
-All our tobacco leaf growing operations have completed assessments and initiatives are in place to address the issues identified.
+Additionally, the Biodiversity Risk and Opportunity Assessment tool was developed by the Biodiversity Partnership to help our companies identify, assess and address risks arising from their impacts and dependencies on biodiversity and ecosystems in and around their leaf-growing operations.
+Our tobacco leaf growing operations have completed assessments and initiatives are in place to address the issues identified.

 The Biodiversity Risk and Opportunity Assessment tool comprises a ‘how-to’ handbook guide that explains in detail the assessment process and how to follow it.
 An accompanying spreadsheet helps users to plan, capture information and to complete the assessment process.

 Download the Biodiversity Risk and Opportunity Assessment Handbook and spreadsheet

 If you have any questions about the Biodiversity Partnership please contact our Sustainability team using the secure form

 2 Our tobacco leaf supply chain covers BAT contracted farmers and farmers contracted to our strategic third-party suppliers, representing more than 80% of our total leaf purchases in 2021, as reported via our THRIVE assessments.